Dash-Industry-Forum/Dash-Industry-Forum.github.io/content/guidelines.md

 * [Guidelines for Implementation: DASH-IF Interoperability Points V4.3: On-Demand and Mixed Services, HDR Dynamic Metadata and other Improvements](https://dash-industry-forum.github.io/docs/DASH-IF-IOP-v4.3.pdf) | ([Bugtracker](https://github.com/Dash-Industry-Forum/DASH-IF-IOP/issues)) | ([diff to v4.2](https://dash-industry-forum.github.io/docs/DASH-IF-IOP-v4.3-diff-v4.2.pdf)) | [License declarations](https://dashif.org/ipr-declarations/)

-### Agreed CRs for Next Version
+### Agreed Additions for Next Version

-This clause lists a set of agreed CRs that will be added to the next revision of the IOP Guidelines.
+This clause lists a set of agreed additions that will be added to the next revision of the IOP Guidelines.
+They are typically documented as "Change Requests" documenting only the difference from the previous versions.

 * [Low-Latency Modes for DASH](https://dash-industry-forum.github.io/docs/CR-Low-Latency-Live-r8.pdf) | ([Bugtracker](https://github.com/Dash-Industry-Forum/Live/issues))